The Ripple Effect...

 2018: Launched our Starwin Statement as a commitment to community.
 This included new initiatives in Higher Attire for Young Stars initiative - gifting free dresses to young women to celebrate their success.
 And establishing Mumpreneur Morning Teas to support women in enterprise

-2018: Began growing our operations across the tropical north with Pop Up stalls and consulting projects happening in Port Douglas (QLD).
+2018: We began growing our operations across the tropical north with Pop Up stalls and consulting projects happening in Port Douglas (QLD).
 Established partnerships with Walkabout Cultural Tours and Harbrow Mentoring.

 2019: Launched our Each One, Teach One Career Mentoring program with an Aboriginal Workforce grant from NTG.
 Supporting the establishment and growth of two enterprises; Kreative Karina and Elcho Clothing + employment pathways in collaboration with Youthworx NT.

 2020: In celebration of a decade in business, we launched our 2020 Vision: Sea Change in January, and our new online hub in August.
-Artist in Residence, Heneba Gutchen joined our Port Douglas team, in July and is hosting weaving workshops.
+In July, Artist in Residence, Heneba Gutchen joined our Port Douglas team, hosting weaving workshops and completing commissioned artworks.

-In October, our Darwin site is set to launch our BC+ program in collaboration with Kreative Karina and Nickie White Creative.
+In October, our Darwin site launched our BC+ program in collaboration with Kreative Karina and Nickie White Creative.

 STARted in darWIN in 2010...We wanted young people to STARt WINning in life and focused on developing champions in sport, life and community.